NicoleBIA/Superstore-BI-Analytics/About_Nicole/Getting_to_Know_Nicole.md

 - Master of Science dehree in Management specializing in International Business - Walden University
 - Five years of Doctoral Studies in Industrial Organizational Psychology - Walden University

-`I completed five years of doctoral-level study in Industrial-Organizational Psychology, with focus on strategic decision-making, international business, organizational behavior, and applied human insight'`
+'I completed five years of doctoral-level study in Industrial-Organizational Psychology, with focus on strategic decision-making, international business, organizational behavior, and applied human insight'.